varun9358/docflow-legal/index.md

 Questions, concerns, or privacy requests:

 📧 **er.varunvision@gmail.com**
+🏢 **CodeOrbit Labs**

 We aim to respond within 7 days.

 ---

-*DocFlow is built with respect for your time, your privacy, and your files.
+*PDF Scanner, Reader & Editor is built by CodeOrbit Labs with respect for your time, your privacy, and your files.
 If anything in this policy is unclear, please tell us — we'd rather rewrite it than have you wonder.*